LanthaRadium/StoryTeller/README.md

 ## Acknowledgements

-This proof of concept was developed as part of my bachelor thesis on **modular AI pipelines for educational storytelling**.
+This proof of concept was developed as part of my bachelor thesis on **usage of AI for children's stories creation and narration**.
 Thanks to mentors and interview participants for insights on readability, pedagogy, and UX.

 ---